MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 Time lost all certainty in the hush of this place.
 Whether moments passed or a forgotten hour, Kitty couldn’t say.
 But the road eventually led her to the edge of what seemed a village, though the word hardly suited the curious mishmash before her.

 Buildings rose in fragmented collage: angular structures of glass and metal shimmered under moonlight, flanked by stoic stone cottages and crooked brick tenements.
 A modest mud hut hunched beside a narrow alley, its straw roof whispering of older ways.
 A sweeping curve revealed traditional Japanese townhouses, shuttered and serene.
 And in the centre - like a weary heart - stood an English Chapel, its spire bent and crumbling as if bowing to time itself.

-“I wonder if dey got a bell,” Kitty murmur, her voice low and little strange in all the stillness.
+“I wonder if dey got a bell,” Kitty murmured, her voice low and sounding a little strange in all the stillness.
 “Somethin’ to stir dis dreadful place.”

 As Kitty walked the road beneath her shifted with each step - stone to tarmac to mud and back again - like it too was uncertain of its identity.
 As she approached the heart of the town, the buildings stirred.
 One by one, sounds rose: the creak of floorboards, the scrape of metal against metal, a sigh of shifting wood.
 Each structure exhaled its own presence.
 Not all at once, but close enough.
 Kitty halted at the edge of a low brick wall, casually leaning against it.
 She inspected her claws, seeming unfazed.
 But her eye flicked like lightning - from door to window to rooftop - taking in every inch of architecture and movement.
 Her muscles remained coiled, tail twitching with readiness.

 If this place planned to rouse itself, it would find her already awake.

 From the buildings, figures emerged - shuffling, solemn, uncertain.
 Their garments spoke of many lands and many lives: a sari faded to pearl, a kimono drooping with forgotten grace, a denim jacket patched with flags, and pyjamas printed with stars.
 The moonlight softened their colours, draining vibrance, minute by minute, as if the land itself disliked memory.

 Kitty narrowed her eye.
 "Dat could be true?" she muttered.
-But she shook herself.
-No time to dream now, she scolded herself.
-Face de trouble head-on, like any real pirate who know what dey worth.
+But she shook herself. *No time to dream now*, she scolded herself. *Face de trouble head-on, like any real pirate who know what dey worth.*

 She cleared her throat theatrically, like she was centre stage, then called out with boldness and a dash of impish charm: “Ahoy, me breddas!
 Kinda late for strollin’ by moonlight… or ya throwin’ a bash and jus’ forget to call the real pirate?”